Andrew Yang Says Barack Obama’s ‘Biggest Missed Opportunity’ Was Failure To Restructure Economy After Crisis

 “And I think, in many ways, we’re still recovering,” Yang concluded.

-During the first two years of Obama’s presidency — during the global financial crisis — the Democratic Party controlled all branches of United States government, but failed to deliver on its promises, according to critics.
+During the first two years of Obama’s presidency — during the global financial crisis — the Democratic Party controlled all branches of United States government but failed to deliver on its promises, according to critics.

 In a Washington Post op-ed, Matt Stoller, a fellow at the Open Markets Institute, argued that the Democratic Party will not be able to win elections until it recognizes “how bad Obama’s financial policies were.”